<?xml version="1.0" encoding="UTF-8"?>

 </author>

-<link rel="alternate" type="text/html" href="https://www.hitchdefense.com/blog/2026/05/what-are-the-stages-of-a-felony-case/" />
+<link rel="alternate" type="text/html" href="https://www.hitchdefense.com/blog/2026/08/can-repeated-texts-lead-to-a-felony-in-kentucky/" />

 <taxo:topics><![CDATA[-]]></taxo:topics>